Overview

 sanitize data post-upload

-exports.generateThumbnail = functions.storage.object().onFinalize(async (object) => {
+exports.generateThumbnail = functions.storage.object().onFinalize(async (file) => {

-const fileBucket = object.bucket
+const fileBucket = file.bucket

-const filePath = object.name
+const filePath = file.name

-const contentType = object.contentType
+const contentType = file.contentType

-const metageneration = object.metageneration
+const metageneration = file.metageneration

 // Number of times metadata has been generated.
 New objects have a value of 1.